OliEfr/TU_Dresden_Noten_App/README.md

   **Note**: if you run "npm install" these packages will be installed already.
         This list is just to keep track of the 3rd-party packages and list particularities.
         This list in *uncomplete* !
-        Only packages effecting the whole app framework are listed.
+        Only packages effecting the whole framework are listed.

 #### react-navigation
 - used to manage screens